SHughes96/Data-Visualisation/README.md

 ---
 ## Least Squares Fitting

-I created the plot below to create a map of the field plate height where optical fibres were being placed.
+Below, I created a map of the fibre positioner's field plate height by interpolating between a grid of measurements using least squares fitting.
+These are used to adjust the robot's height when placing the optical fibres as a function of position in the field.
 Each map is unique to the positioning robot used to measure the height.
-These maps were produced by completing a least squares fit across a regular grid of points after a series of height measurements were taken using each positioning robot.
 The left and right-hand sides represent one of the two robots.

 ![alt 2D profile maps](data_vis_examples/Nona_Morta_A_combined_ZD40.png)